 Tomorrow the four of them will be off to Kirtin-in-the-Sky.
 They will serve their not-Winter with the Shield of Kirtin.
-After a week or so of training they’ll head to the northern hills to show force against the slavers of Azsel.
+After a week or so of training they’ll head to the northern hills to show force against Azsel.
 Rohan is going to be trouble with a ten-foot pole, keeping that kid under control is hard enough.
 Giving him distractions like weapons and new friends will be a disaster, and a requirement of the law.

 “Alle, get here!” and he throws one final stone.
 ‘Throws one final stone’ could be Rohan’s middle name.